peterlinxm1/op/router/phicomm_n1/build-n1-kernel/README.md

-# Build kernel for Phicomm-N1
+# Build Armbian kernel for Phicomm-N1

 If you use Phicomm N1 to install OpenWrt, you must know ‘Flippy’.
 He provides many versions of openwrt firmware for N1 and shares his series of kernels.
 If you have heard of ‘Flippy’ for the first time, you can find it through a search engine, E.g: ***` Flippy n1 `***